Onit Documentation

 • Description (optional): Enter a summary or brief description of the work being billed to provide additional context.

 The invoice will be added to the Received tab under the Invoices list.
-From the invoice details page, you can view the details or take other actions, such as approve/reject the invoice (if applicable), review/update default assigned reviewers, and add comments,.
+From the invoice details page, you can view the details or take other actions, such as approving or rejecting the invoice (if applicable), reviewing or updating the default assigned reviewers, and adding comments.

 For more information, click here.